 Don’t forget that while encrypted email provides an extra layer of protection to your personal data, your internet traffic still isn’t encrypted.
 We suggest you get the best VPN on the market and protect yourself and your entire home from potential attackers.

 Email is an attack vector, but so is your browsing data.
-Always remain vigilante to the sites you visit, get an encrypted email service, and get a good VPN like NordVPN or ExpressVPN.
+Always remain vigilante to the sites you visit, get an encrypted email service, and get a good VPN like NordVPN or Surfshark.
 You’ll save yourself a lot of pain the future.

 Q: Is Gmail a secure email?